Aidan Gould

 Aidan Gould (born February 26, 1997) is an American actor.
-He is the elder brother of actor Nolan Gould.
+He is the older brother of Modern Family star Nolan Gould.

 Family and education

 Gould was born in Columbus, Georgia.
 The family moved to Phenix City, Alabama, when he was very young because his father, an army captain, was stationed at Fort Benning.
 The family moved to California in 2003.

 Career

 Like his brother Nolan, Aidan was a child actor.
-His career began in 2001; at age four he was considered for We Were Soldiers, but instead made his first appearance in a television commercial.
+His career began in 2001; at age four, he was considered for We Were Soldiers, but instead made his first appearance in a television commercial.

 In 2008, he starred in the movie Julia opposite Tilda Swinton.
 The movie was entered in the 2008 Berlinale; one German critic called Gould's performance "impressive", and another said Gould's performance was "uncannily capable".
 Matthew Turner of View London called Aidan's performance a "remarkable job", and Amber Wilkinson of Eye for Film remarked, "Gould invests Tom with sufficient reticence."